appindesign/M-Time-Series/readme.md

 *Return* The extended table.

 ## Under Construction

-### DateTimeSafeLocalNow
-Solve the problem of LocalNow being different in the Power BI Service from the source of your data.

-Consider you have a table of time-series data, collected in your timezone.
-You want to calculate the age of each reading and so you try a calculation,
-- Age = DateTime.LocalNow() - Readings[Datetime]

-All works well.
-Then you publish to the Power BI Service, in a different timezone.
-For the Service, DateTime.LocalNow() is different from your desktop.
-Your calculation gives the wrong age.
-The purpose of this function is to give a Local Now which is always in the same time zone.
-It reaches out to an api to do so.
-The api is the [world time api]( https://worldtimeapi.org/) and the timezones are defined by area, location, region as can be found [here](https://worldtimeapi.org/timezones).

 ### LinearInterpolation (under construction)
 Solve the problem of missing values in a time series by interpolating from neighbouring values.